Kuki Wakame : Classic vinegary wakame seaweed snacks

 Especially, kombu and wakame are the 2 edible seaweed most familiar to us Japanese, because not only do we commonly use them as ingredients in dishes, but many snack foods made with them are also available at supermarkets.

-Speaking of the seaweed snack with kombu, Nakano Miyako Kombu is probably the most famous product in Japan, while, regarding the snack made mainly with wakame seaweed, Kuki Wakame is widely known to Japanese as a classic seaweed snack.
+When it comes to the seaweed snack with kombu, Nakano Miyako Kombu is probably the most famous product in Japan, while, regarding the snack made mainly with wakame seaweed, Kuki Wakame is widely known to Japanese as a classic seaweed snack.

 Kuki Wakame (茎わかめ)